facebook/libphutil/README.md

 `libphutil` is a collection of utility classes and functions for PHP.
 Some features of the library include:

-(Does it port from diff-view to diff-view only, with no way to review history?) change above

-Here are
- some new
-lines in
-the file

 **libphutil Library System**
 A system for organizing, loading and introspecting PHP classes and functions.
 Uses static analysis to generate, validate and update library contents and